ISHIMWE-Bosco/gymtrack-app/README.md

-# 🏋️‍♂️ GymTrack – Workout Progress Tracker
+# 🏋️‍♂️ BeFit – Workout Progress Tracker

-**GymTrack** is a lightweight web application that helps users log and track their gym workouts — including exercises, sets, reps, and weights — while visualizing progress over time.
+**BeFit** is a lightweight web application that helps users log and track their gym workouts — including exercises, sets, reps, and weights — while visualizing progress over time.
 It’s designed as a practical, minimal fitness tracker that’s easy to use and extendable.

 This project also serves as a DevOps learning sandbox, applying CI/CD pipelines, containerization, and infrastructure-as-code principles.